ABOUT TMS THERAPY

 No sedation is necessary prior to TMS treatment and side effects are minimal.
 Some patients may experience slight pain or a headache near the area of treatment.
 If patients experience discomfort, they can take an over the counter analgesic such as ibuprofen or Tylenol.

 Since no anesthesia is needed, patients are awake and alert during the treatment.
 They can easily resume normal activities afterward.
-Each TMS treatment sessions last between 20 to 30 minutes and are typically given 5 days a week for 6 weeks, followed by a 2-3 week taper period.
+Each TMS treatment session lasts between 20 to 30 minutes and are typically given 5 days a week for 6 weeks, followed by a 2-3 week taper period.